 However, for a minimalist setup that is packable, lightweight and easy on the wallet, a DIY tarp tent is the perfect wilderness shelter solution.

 DIY tarp tents are barebones shelters that provide everything you need and nothing you don’t when you’re in a survivalist situation.
 Comprised of a large tarp, a long length of rope, tent stakes and optional accessories such as poles or tree branches, DIY tarp tents use very few materials and can be rigged in dozens of different configurations depending on the situation.
+For instructions on how to make your DIY walking sticks, see our article for more information.

 From the basic A-frame shape to the more complex Bivy Bag Cornet, the DIY tarp tent is a shelter that is easily adaptable for anything that an emergency situation can throw your way.